‘The best science is international’: UK, EU restore research partnership

 Collaboration also funds science that otherwise might not be tackled, or tackled so soon.

 Without it, the world might have had to wait a bit longer for a hydrogen-electric truck, says Mr. Cottrell, Tevva’s partnerships director.
-Large companies like Volvo may have flocks of in-house researchers, but between legacy products, shareholders, and profit margins, may not prioritize such ambitious technology.
+Large companies like Volvo may have flocks of in-house researchers, but amid legacy products, shareholders, and profit margins, may not prioritize such ambitious technology.

 “Their appetite and their pacing is quite different,” says Mr. Cottrell.
-“We’re not burdened by any of that stuff, but at the same time we don’t have the scale to go and make all this happen by ourselves.”
+“We’re not burdened by any of that stuff, but at the same time, we don’t have the scale to go and make all this happen by ourselves.”

 And now that the U.K. is back in with Horizon Europe, some hope that other corridors to the EU blocked by Brexit might reopen.

-“I keep hearing signals that people want to begin talking about other collaborations,” says Dr. Smith, of the Royal Society.
+“I keep hearing signals that people want to begin talking about other collaborations,” says Dr. Smith of the Royal Society.
 “Instead of being a bitter standoff, we’re back in collaboration territory.”